We Deal in Lead A Weird West Gunslinger Adventure Game

 When travelling between worlds, artefact guns retain their magical properties.

 Unlike other firearms, an artefact gun is not guaranteed to hit.
-When attacking, roll on the Shoot table determining if your aim is true.
+When attacking, roll on the Shoot table to determine if your aim is true.
 Non-Gunslingers roll with disadvantage.

 Ammo and Reloading #

 Guns have an ammo capacity (d4, d6, etc.).
-Track shots you have remaining by starting at the die’s highest number and reducing by 1 after every shot.
+Track remaining shots with the appropriate die by starting at the highest number and reducing by 1 after every shot.

 For guns with 2 shots, use a coin or token.